fouaddalloul1/gpu-sph-painting-engine/README.md

   <img src="media/hero-multicolor-result.png" alt="GPU SPH paint simulation result" width="900" />
 </p>

-> **Portfolio showcase:** the current source repository is private.
+> **Portfolio showcase:** the full source repository is currently private.
 A short demo video and selected technical breakdowns will be published here.
 The project is an educational real-time simulation, not an industrial CFD solver.

 ---